UnicornAlgorithms-GA/Cart-Pole-Balancing/readme.md

   * about 3-4 more generations without the RNN;

 ## The 2-input model
-This model, as stated in the paper, represents a neural network with only 2 inputs and, very importantly, at least 1 RNN.
+This model represents a neural network with only 2 inputs and, very importantly, at least 1 RNN.
 The minimal solution is composed of only 3 neurons and 3 connections (synapses).

 The inputs are the same as above, without the physical ones.
-Because I the first input is sin() of the angle, it can't possibly be as good as the 4-input model.
+Because the first input is sin() of the angle, it can't possibly be as good as the 4-input model.
 I believe there's a better way to provide the angle input to the system.
+With that being said, the 2-input model does learn to balance, but it can't handle big random forces, so it stops at the stage 4/8 in the curriculum in about 18-20 generations.